IBTSLP

 Experience first-hand a country in transition.
 Ravaged by two world wars, Poland suffered tremendously throughout the course of the 20th century.
 World War II was particularly damaging, as Poland's historically strong Jewish population was almost wholly annihilated in the Holocaust.
 With the fall of the Third Reich, Poland effectively lost its independence once again, becoming a communist satellite state of the Soviet Union.
 By the turn of the 21st century, Poland was a market-based democracy, abundant in products of all kinds, and a member of both NATO (North Atlantic Treaty Organization) and the European Union (EU).

-Krakow, an ancient royal city known for its architectural beauty and cultural heritage, was almost entirely spared the destruction of World War II.
-Krakow experienced significant globalization in the past 20 years, and today, is a city center with a thriving base for international businesses with a focus on outsourcing.
-Despite its growth as an emerging free market economy and European leader, Krakow retains its old world charm.
-Krakow's center, known as Rynek Glowny Market Square, spans approximately ten acres, and is by far the largest city plaza in Europe.
+Kraków experienced significant globalization in the past 20 years, and today, is a city center with a thriving base for international businesses with a focus on outsourcing.
+Despite its growth as an emerging free market economy and European leader, Kraków retains its old world charm.
+Kraków's center, known as Rynek Glowny Market Square, spans approximately ten acres, and is by far the largest city plaza in Europe.
 The Rynek Glowny is teemed with busy cafes, clubs, restaurants, shopping, antiques and endless curiosities for locals and visitors to explore.
-As a city on UNESCO's World Natural and Cultural Heritage list, Krakow is one of Europe's vibrant masterpieces.
+As a city on UNESCO's World Natural and Cultural Heritage list, Kraków is one of Europe's vibrant masterpieces known for with its architectural beauty and cultural heritage.

 The Jagiellonian University